MarcCollado/enron/README.md

 * [Machine learning](https://github.com/MarcCollado/enron)
 * [Data visualization](https://public.tableau.com/profile/marccollado#!/vizhome/TitanicFinal_6/Titanic)

 ℹ️ This project was developed in 2017 during the Nanodegree and it is no longer maintained.
-If you like to see what I'm currently working on, please, visit my [now page](https://www.collado.io/now).
+If you'd like to see what I'm currently working on, please, visit my [now page](https://www.collado.io/now).

 ## About